Fecal microbiotica transplantation for treatment of diarrhea

 Before an FMT is performed:

-- The patient and donor will meet with the financial counselor
+- The patient and donor will meet with a patient financial advocate.

 Not all insurance companies cover FMT.
-The cost of the FMT Financial questions can be discussed with one of our financial counselors at 216.445.0158.
+The cost of the FMT Financial questions can be discussed with one of our Patient Financial Advocates at 216.445.0158.
 The patient must pay all costs, including screening of the donor.
 To make an appointment, please call 216.444.7000.

 The donor, a friend or relative, should be willing to take part in the FMT procedure.
 Potential donors will not be allowed to donate if there is a risk that they might transfer a contagious disease to the patient.